Geoc2022/Geoc2022.github.io/content/other/8-ball.md

 > Much of this was based on [this demo](https://github.com/mrdoob/three.js/blob/master/examples/webgl_geometry_csg.html) which you can see in action [here](https://threejs.org/examples/#webgl_geometry_csg).

 It turns out three.js is a lot easier/fun to use than I thought.
 Stick on the page to see all the different answers - some of the faces might not be what you remember...
+Also, it might take a few seconds for the font to fully load.

 <style>
     .threejs-demo-canvas {